School Uniform

 School/plain royal blue sweatshirt / cardigan.

-Skirt / pinafore dress or trousers – grey / black
+Skirt / pinafore dress – grey / black

 Black shoes (plain with no logos) suitable for school